 - i.
 Note the review of decisions made under urgent delegated powers arising from the COVID-19 Pandemic; and - ii.
-Note that future review decisions will continue to be made on a fortnightly basis by the Executive Director for Adult Social Care and Health and reported to the Cabinet Member for Adult Care following the election.
+Note that future review decisions will be made on a fortnightly basis by the Cabinet Member for Adult Care.

+Helen Jones

-Helen Jones Executive Director - Adult Social Care & Health County Hall Matlock
+Executive Director - Adult Social Care & Health

+County Hall

+Matlock